 One lovely Friday afternoon after spending a few hours with a former colleague of mine, I received an e-mail from a publication called “Elite Daily”.
 I had casually e-mailed them suggesting that my writing would be a good fit for their newsletter after discovering the site through an article a friend of mine had shared via Facebook.
 After reviewing my work, they invited me to be a contributing writer.
 I couldn’t believe that something which started off as a therapy method had grown into something bigger than myself.

 Although a small win in the world of journalism, its a start to something I’m deeply passionate about.
 And ultimately, I hope this is an encouragement to all of you out there, who like me are just trying to chase dreams and find happiness in your life.
-Even when it seems like nothing is working out for you, have the strength to see past what will likely be temporary rut because great things are often born in bad places.
+Even when it seems like nothing is working out for you, have the strength to see past what will likely be temporary rut, because great things are often born in times of turmoil.

 I’ve often discussed how my journey ahead has looked narrow and dark; I haven’t always been able to see a light at the end of the tunnel.
-Admittedly the dark can be a scary place, but its also the place that challenges you to push yourself to figure out how you will get to where you need to go.
+Admittedly the dark can be a scary place, but its also the place that pushes you to figure out how you will get where you need to go.
 Chances are I’ll continue to encounter dark tunnels, but I no longer see them as something to be feared but rather something to be conquered, and best of all the potential for greatness coming my way.

 Check out my first article published in Elite Daily, titled “To Facebook or Not to Facebook”.
 Hopefully the start of many more articles to come!